vinneenguyen/unimelb-cluster-and-cloud-computing-comp90024/city_analytics/README.md

+This is the documentation for project deployment.

+*Note:*
-*Note: This project is built completely upon OpenStack cloud computing platform, in which context this documentation shall proceed to be interpreted if any further.*
+\- *This project is built completely upon OpenStack cloud computing platform, in which context this documentation shall proceed to be interpreted if any further.*
+\- *If not specified, all commands below are run from the project directory.*

 ### Dependencies ###
 [Python 3](https://www.python.org/downloads/)